victlue/live-survey-monitor/README.md

        and a final interactive section where users can output the current (weighted or unweighted) results to any question they want.

 ## Tech Stack
-R Shiny (containing HTML, CSS, JavaScript code), deployed with Docker and AWS.
+R Shiny, SQL, HTML, CSS, JavaScript, deployed with Docker and AWS.

 ## Screenshots